-PSY 100 Human Relations
+PSY 100 Interpersonal Communications and Relations

 Credits